General Guide for Freshmen & Sophomores

 The "right" major for a pre-law student is any major that you love to study, one in which you can excel, and one that will give you another career or graduate study option if you change your mind about law school.
+At IUB and at most colleges around the country there is no "prelaw" major!
+Virtually any major can prepare you quite well for the study of law, and law schools absolutely do not prefer one major above others.
 Do NOT choose a major because of how you think law schools will react to it.
 Law schools look for diversity in their entering classes.
 That diversity includes diversity of undergraduate major.
 See Selecting a Major for Law School, and Law School Admissions—Questions and Answers for Freshmen and Sophomores.

 Get to know professors, at least one per semester